xDocka15/DE2_Projekt/README.md

 Stopwatch and alarm clock.

 Enables you to choose between stopwatch which counts up each second up to 100 hours and alarm clock (timer) which lets you set a time after which a LED will turn on.
-Navigating the menus is done only by the encoder while joystick turns the Stopwatch/Timer on or pauses it, it is also used for setting the time ffrom whitch Timer counts down.
+Navigating the menus is done only by the encoder while joystick turns the Stopwatch/Timer on or pauses it, it is also used for setting the time from whitch Timer counts down.

 Components used: